-Now you have to set these router IP to OpenDNS Server IPs.
+Now you have to set these router IPs to OpenDNS Server IPs.
 Please use the Primary and Secondary Server IP provided by Open DNS

-220.127.116.11 respectively.
-Once you set this DNS IPs, save the settings on router and exit form Router interface.
+126.96.36.199 respectively.
+Once you set these DNS IPs, save the settings on the router and exit from the Router interface.

 The static IP address is depending on your ISP provider.
 Some of the providers are giving dynamic IP for home WiFi.
 In that case, the IP address will change after a certain period.